-Inspiring, supporting, and mobilizing action to initiate restoration across 150 million hectares of degraded forests and landscapes by 2020 and 350 million hectares by 2030.
+Inspiring, supporting, and mobilizing action to initiate restoration across 150 million hectares of degraded forests landscapes by 2020 and 350 million hectares by 2030.

 The analysis compiles a comprehensive set of geospatial indicators of human activities that lead to forest degradation and conversion.
 Illustrated by numerous maps, the results provide valuable insights for land-use planning and zoning.